Bears 3-Round 2025 NFL Draft according to PFF mock draft simulator

 Thankfully, the Bears have a full war chest of draft picks to use in addition to their cap space.

-Chicago has eight pick in the 2025 NFL Draft, including the 10th overall selection.
-They also have two second-round picks, giving them three picks in the top 41 selections.
+Chicago has eight picks in the 2025 NFL Draft, including the 10th-overall selection.
+They also have two second-round picks, giving them three picks in the Top 41 selections.

 The Bears address a number of these positions in the following mock draft from the PFF mock draft simulator.